Those suffering from post-traumatic stress are two-to-three times more likely to becoming addicted to alcohol or drugs, a new study shows.

 PTSD Linked to Substance Abuse

-Black Bear Rehab dual diagnosis approach to treatment is tailored to those dealing with a substance abuse problem or alcohol addiction as well as a behavioral issue such as PTSD, clinical depression or bi-polar disorder.
-If you or someone you know needs help with a substance abuse problem, contact Black Bear at our toll-free number.
+Black Bear Rehab’s dual diagnosis approach to treatment is tailored to those dealing with a substance abuse problem or alcohol addiction as well as a behavioral issue such as PTSD, clinical depression, or bi-polar disorder.
+If you or someone you know needs help with a substance abuse problem, contact Black Bear at 706-914-2327.
 Someone is there to take your call 24 hours a day and answer any questions you have.